 - Title, where you name the issue

-- A quick introduction, where enlist possible reasons why this could happen in the first place
+- A quick introduction, where you enlist possible reasons why this could happen in the first place

 - Main body, where you provide solutions to the problem

-- Conclusion, where you mention some alternative ways to handle the problem
+- In conclusion, where you mention some alternative ways to handle the problem

 Note!
-When drafting this knowledge base article template, remember to keep it simple and structured.
-Use step-by-step instructions, screenshots, and any other visual elements to save your clients much trouble.
-Leave your contact information so that customers can get in touch with your support team in case they fail to crack the problem.
+When drafting this type of knowledge base article template, remember to keep it simple and structured.
+Use step-by-step instructions, screenshots, and other visual elements to save your clients much trouble.
+Leave your contact information so customers can contact your customer support team if they fail to crack the problem.

 A perfect template example would be the one from Wrike.
 The team created a special section in their knowledge base called Troubleshooting, where they keep all possible mishaps a user might face.
-Such articles are highly structured and have step-by-step instructions.
+Such article types are highly structured and have instructions for every complicated troubleshooting step.
 Way to go!

 Your active customers might know the ropes of your product or service pretty well.
 But how to ensure prospective leads get familiar with it too?

-For that, include granular overviews and descriptions while framing your knowledge article templates.
-They will help those customers who just want to start their journey with you, and already existing ones – dive deeper into your brand.
+For that, include granular overviews, like tool description articles, etc., while framing your knowledge article templates.
+They will help those customers who just want to start their journey with you and already existing ones – dive deeper into your brand.

-To illustrate, there is Fibery and the way they provide their product use cases in the knowledge base.
-The guys have a separate section for that – Why you need Fibery?, where you can read and watch all the company’s essentials and understand it better.
+To illustrate, here is Fibery and how they provide their product use cases in the knowledge base.
+The guys have a separate section for that – Why do you need Fibery? where you can read and watch all the company’s essentials and understand it better.
 Such key pieces are very handy for buyers to make decisions.

 The given example follows this simple pattern (you can do the same):